maelh/radio-frequency-prototype-boards/README.md

 Similarily, for the reduced solder mask openings on the back side, a note saying "Solder mask openings on back side of PTH is intentionally covering the adjacent ground plane."
 However I suspect such a statement will not work, as in my experiece images worked best.
 Ideally, you could point that out in something like the Fab layer, adding arrows to say the crossing of two copper regions (ring around PTH and ground plane) is intentional.

 In the production files (if you chose to review them), diameters of PTHs will be changed, but that is to account for the narrowing of the holes when copper plating them and is normal.
-Otherwise, I saw other minor dimension changes of pads, but they don't seem to be relevant.
+Otherwise, I saw other minor dimension changes of pads, but its mostly cosmetic.

 In general, watch out for some changes manufactures will automatically apply to your design: [relevant instructions when ordering at JLCPCB](https://jlcpcb.com/help/article/14-Instructions-for-ordering).